-Organizing our sentimental items is not what most of us call “fun”.
-We actually tend to put it off, because it requires vast reserves of emotional energy and time.
-It’s worth doing though.
+Organizing our sentimental items is not what most of us call “fun.”
+We tend to put it off, because it requires emotional energy and time.
+It’s worth chipping away at, though.
 Here are some questions to ask yourself when you finally get around to dealing with (and maybe slimming down) all those things your parents passed down to you, you saved from your college years, and you tucked away from your children’s younger years.

 1. Is this item significant to me or to history?
-If so, it may be that telling the story of the item, to yourself (in writing or aloud) or someone else, may be enough to help you decide whether it is worth keeping.
+Telling the story of the item, to yourself (in writing or aloud) or someone else, may be enough to help you decide whether it is worth keeping.

 2. Do I want to display this item?
 Is it of visual interest or beauty?
 If not, is it something I want to see or discover again?
 These questions really get to the heart of how the item makes you feel.
 If it’s something you want to see, it probably makes you feel good about yourself or the memories it conjures.